Fixing the AdS$_3$ metric from the pure state entanglement entropies of CFT$_2$: Introduction

-This question attracts considerable attention in recent years.
-The major difficulty resides in how to determine the metric of the hidden dimension extending into the bulk.
-It is widely accepted that the hidden extra dimension is generated by the energy cut-off of the CFT and perpendicular to the boundary by the holographic principle \cite{Susskind:1998dq}.
-Up to date, there are two major approaches on this problem.
-The first one is the tensor network which enables a Log-like geodesic length generated from the boundary states and gives discrete AdS space \cite{Swingle:2009bg}.
-The second method resorts to integral geometry.
-The concept of kinematic space is introduced and it is argued that the kinematic space of AdS$_{3}$ is dS$_{2}$, which can be read off from the Crofton form defined as the second derivatives with respect to two different points of the given entanglement entropy of CFT$_{2}$ \cite{Czech:2015qta}.
-And this method can only applies to the static scenario naturally.
-But both approaches are not able to construct the metric explicitly.
+This question has attracted considerable attention in recent years.
+The primary challenge lies in determining the metric of the holographic dimension that extends into the bulk.
+It is widely accepted that this hidden extra dimension is generated by the energy cut-off of the CFT and oriented perpendicular to the boundary, as realized by the holographic principle \cite{Susskind:1998dq}.
+To date, two major approaches have been developed to tackle this problem: The first one is the tensor network which generates a logarithmic geodesic length from boundary states, leading to a discretized AdS space \cite{Swingle:2009bg}.
+These networks provide an intuitive connection between entanglement and spatial geometry.
+The second method resorts to \emph{kinematic space}.
+This method maps geodesics in AdS$_3$ to points in a kinematic space.
+Specifically, the Crofton form, defined as the second derivative of entanglement entropy with respect to two distinct points (without taking the coincidence limit), plays a crucial role.
+A codimension-1 locus, or "point curve," in kinematic space corresponds to a family of geodesics that intersect at a single point in AdS$_3$.
+The geodesic length between any two points in the bulk is then obtained by integrating the Crofton form over the area between the corresponding point curves in the kinematic space \cite{Czech:2015qta}.
+The advantage of this approach lies in its clear correspondence between Crofton's formula and field theory, making it possible to derive operator product expansion (OPE) blocks from local operators in AdS via the Radon transformation \cite{Czech:2016xec,deBoer:2016pqk}.
+However, despite its elegance, this method is not straightforward when it comes to fixing the leading behavior of the spacetime metric in an unknown bulk geometry.
+In contrast to these approaches, our method introduces a key difference: we impose the limit $x \to x'$ after taking the derivatives.
+This procedure allows us to directly obtain the metric from the geodesics, offering a more immediate pathway to deducing the bulk geometry.
+In addition to these advancements, significant progress has also been made in the dynamics of the system, such as deriving linearized Einstein equations from entanglement entropy \cite{Faulkner:2013ica}.